 LSI (latent semantic indexing) keywords are terms and phrases that are similar or related to a webpage’s target keyword.
 Their purpose is to help search engines better understand the content of the page by adding context and connecting the copy to the target keyword.

 For a more detailed look at semantic SEO, check out our post that dives deeper into the topic.
-The rest of this post will share five strategies on how to find LSI keywords to use in your content.
+The rest of this post will show you how to do keyword research to find LSI keywords you can use in your content.

 How to Find LSI Keywords